jon-heard/obsidian-inline-scripts-library/cards.sfile.md

 		});
 	if (!choice)
 	{
-		return "No cards flipped.
+		return "Cards not flipped.
 Canceled by user.";
 	}
 	if (!choice.length)
 	{
-		return "No cards flipped.
+		return "Cards not flipped.
 No cards chosen.";
 	}
 	flipCount = choice.length;
 	for (index of choice)